kadas-albireo/kadas-albireo.github.io/manual-new/en/kadas_gui.md

 + Coordinates (LV03, LV95, DD, DM, DMS, UTM, MGRS)
 + Locations and addresses throughout Switzerland
-+ Towns worldwide
++ Locations worldwide
 + Attributes in local layers
 + Attributes in remote layers (web services)
 + Attributes in pins

-After entering at least three letters, the search starts and results are displayed.
+As soon as at least three characters are typed, the search starts and results are displayed.

 The results are listed in correspondingly designated categories.
 The result list can be searched with mouse or keyboard arrows.
 When selecting a result with the arrows, a blue pin is placed in the appropriate location.
-When activating a result with the mouse, the map section is centered on the corresponding location.
+When activating a result with the mouse, the map extent is centered on the corresponding location.

 <img src="../media/image2.png" />

 To the right of the search field, it is possible to define a filter geometry for local and remote data set search.
-This filter is not used for coordinates, location or pin searches.
+This filter is applied to coordinate, location or pin searches.

 ## <a name="sec2"></a>Map View

-This is the “business end” of KADAS — maps are displayed in this area.
-The map displayed in this window will depend on the vector and raster layers you have chosen to load.
+This central area of KADAS displays the loaded layers and allows performing various operations on the map.

+Panning in the map is done with the left or middle mouse button, zooming with the scroll wheel or with the zoom buttons in the upper right corner of the map window.
+The right mouse button opens the context menu.
+Pan and rotation gestures are recognized on touch-enabled devices.
+In addition, you can zoom to a specific extent by holding down the SHIFT key and dragging a rectangle.

+Regardless of the active map tool, the middle mouse button and the scroll wheel are always used for map navigation.
+The function of the left and right mouse buttons depend on the active tool.

-The map view can be panned, shifting the focus of the map display to another region, and it can be zoomed in and out.
-Various other operations can be performed on the map as described in the toolbar description above.
+The contents of the map is controlled by the map legend, described in the next section.

-The map view and the legend are tightly bound to each other — the maps in view reflect changes you make in the legend area.

-In the View tab, new map sub-windows can be opened.
+In the View tab, additional map views can be added.
+These additional views are passive, meaning no other interaction besides panning and zooming is possible.

 ## <a name="sec3"></a>Layers and geodata catalog